jnederlo/fillit/README.md

 Specifically, our executable must take as a parameter one (and only one) file which contains a list of Tetriminos to arrange.
 Every Tetriminos will consist of 4 lines and each Tetriminos is seperated by an empty line.

-A few examples of valid descriptions of Tetriminos :
+A few examples of valid descriptions of Tetriminos:

 .... .... #### .... .##. .... .#.. .... ....
 ..## .... .... .... ..## .##. ###. ##.. .##.
 ..#. ..## .... ##.. .... ##.. .... #... ..#.